Science Behind Envita™

 - The nitrogen produced is being used by the plant to produce chlorophyll in the leaves

-- Replaces 25 to 50% of the plant’s nitrogen needs or
+- Replaces 27% of a corn plant’s nitrogen needs or

 - When applied with recommended nitrogen fertility program, Increases corn yield on average between 5-13%, and in some cases up to 20%